Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 Grooming, training and exercise tips

 Grooming the stunning coat of the Bengal cat will be a pleasure for anyone who enters the world of this dynamic breed.
 This is one cat that’s relatively easy to take care of - meaning they don’t mind it a bit.
-Brushing them once a week should be enough and keep the shedding in check, which is low.
-Bathe your Bengal infrequently as well, in order to best preserve their low-maintenance coat.
+Brushing them once a week should be enough to keep the shedding in check, which is low.
 Clip their nails on a monthly basis for maintenance.

 The Bengal cat excels at learning tricks, and is easier to train than many other breeds of cats.
 They are highly loyal to owners and pleased when part of a group.
 Extremely alert and attentive, they have even been known to open doors and cupboards with their hand-like paws!